ubc-library-rc/gis-georeferencing/content/add-gcps.md

 <img src="./images/first-GCP-pair_20231112.jpg" style="width:100%">

 ## Continue adding GCPs
 For this historical map, it's recommended you I recommend primarily using street intersections as GCPs.
 Begin around the periphery and then add some along major crossroads towards the center of Vancouver.
+Refrain from concentrating your GCPs in one area alone, as this will result in only part of your historical map being georeferenced.
 I also recommend anchoring the shoreline by adding GCPs on either side of the three bridges.

 <img src="./images/bridge-points_20231112.jpg" style="width:100%">